 The following provides statistical insight into marijuana use in the US:

-Despite this drug’s controversial politics and popularity, it is important to keep in mind that marijuana is a drug with addiction potential.
+Despite this drug’s controversial politics and widespread popularity, it is important to keep in mind that marijuana is a drug with addiction potential.

 Over time, individuals who consume a drug will typically need more of it to achieve the desired effects (this is known as building a physical tolerance).
-When the drug use ceases, or the familiar amount is significantly reduced, regular users of drugs, such as marijuana, will likely experience withdrawal symptoms.
+As use continues and, perhaps, increases (in an attempt to overcome tolerance) over time, physiological dependence will additionally take hold.
+At this point, when the drug use ceases, or the familiar amount is significantly reduced, regular users of drugs, including marijuana, will likely experience withdrawal symptoms.

 According to the National Institute on Drug Abuse, an estimated 9 percent of marijuana users will become dependent on this drug.
 The age of initiation into marijuana use is relevant to the potential for addiction.
 Approximately 17 percent of individuals who began using marijuana in their teens will become dependent.
 If marijuana use occurs on a daily basis, the likelihood of forming a dependency increases to 25-50 percent.
 To place marijuana dependence in the context of other drugs, according to the 2013 National Survey on Drug Use and Health, of the 6.9 million Americans who abused illicit drugs or were dependent on them, 4.2 million were marijuana users.

 A reality of American life is that many adolescents, young adults, and older adults experiment with illicit drugs.
-While occasional use of marijuana may not lead to abuse, it is still a hazardous activity because of marijuana’s addiction potential or the association of marijuana use with incidental harms, such as drugged driving or being arrested for other criminal activities.
+While occasional use of marijuana may not lead to compulsive misuse, it is still a hazardous activity because of marijuana’s addiction potential or the association of marijuana use with incidental harms, such as drugged driving or being arrested for other substance-related criminal activities.
 In the earliest stages, neither the drug user nor loved ones may recognize that there is a problem developing.
 But over time, the person who abuses marijuana may begin to show signs of physical dependence and addiction.